Course Title: Methods in Macromolecular Structure

 Fluency in multiple biophysical methods is often critical for answering mechanistic questions.
 Traditionally, students are exposed to the fundamentals of multiple techniques through lectures that cover the theory prior to exposure, for some, in analysis or data collection during lab rotations.
 However, this structure means that only students that rotate in specific labs gain hands-on-exposure, which could limit adventurous experiments in future years.
 To train the next generation of biophysicists at UCSF, we have decided to alter this traditional structure by creating a new 6 week “Macromolecular Methods” class that places data collection at the beginning of the course.
 Based on our experiences designing the project-based class Physical Underpinnings of Biological Systems, aka PUBS!, which used deep sequencing to assay the function of a comprehensive set of point mutants to introduce principles of high-throughput interrogation of biological functions, we have designed Macromolecular Methods to be a team-based class where students develop their own analysis of real data that they have collected.

 This is a team-based class where students work in small groups develop their own analysis of real data that they have collected.
 Statistical aspects of rigor and reproducibility in structural biology will be emphasized throughout lectures, journal club presentations, and hands-on activities.
 The course will function in three modules.
 In module 1 “data collection” students collect either NMR, negative stain EM, and X-ray crystallographic data.
 In module 2 “fundamentals of analysis”, students will are mixed into new groups for lectures and hands-on computational tutorials.
 These lessons emphasize connections to both the molecular interpretations and the fundamental physical principles that generated the data.
 In module 3 “integrative structural biology”, the students will finalize their analysis and lectures will emphasize rigorous theory of individual techniques and computational frameworks for integrative structural modeling.
 Finally, each group will present to their findings to the class and course faculty.
+The website for the 2017 version of the course can be accessed here

 The goal of the course is to provide an immersive, hands-on experience in the context of genuine research questions.
 As articulated by Vale and colleagues, there are tremendous advantages when graduate students work “pursuing a research question with unknown answers and uncertain outcomes, students and faculty combine their wits and skills to design experiments, evaluate progress, and troubleshoot along the way”.
 These advantages are likely to be common accross all learning levels.
 In our course, teams may use whatever literature, software, and resources that are available publicly, and are encouraged to write their own scripts and software where necessary.